wavesplatform/docs.wavesplatform/docs/en/blockchain/order.md

 Without going into detail, we note that the method of the price normalizing proposed in Ride v4 orders provides more flexibility when working with order pairs having a different number of decimals.

-The matcher has a limitation in relation to price: the last N digits of the normalized price must be zeros (N is price_decimals minus amount_decimals).
+> The matcher algoritm has a limitation in relation to price: the last N digits of the normalized price must be zeros (N is price_decimals minus amount_decimals).
 If this is not so, then the matcher rejects the order on placement.
-The considered feature provides the correct display of assets in the Waves Exchange user interface.

 ### Price Asset Quantity Calculation